Why Business Interruption Insurance Is Essential for Your Restaurant

 Long-term business implications

 Business interruptions leave deep scars on restaurant operations.
 Staff reductions became unavoidable, forcing establishments to cut hours or lay off workers.
-Supply chain partnerships deteriorate – closed kitchens mean cancelled orders from farmers, producers, and distributors.
+Supply chain partnerships deteriorate, and closed kitchens mean cancelled orders from farmers, producers, and distributors.

 The path to recovery grows steeper with each passing month.
 Food costs have increased by 25% over the past two years, while hourly labour expenses surged by 18%.
 These mounting operational costs, paired with revenue shortfalls, threaten restaurant stability long after reopening.